I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Called celluloid, it was greeted as a revolutionary new substance, welcomed especially, no doubt, by elephants and tortoises that no longer had to die in order that billiard balls and combs could be made.

 In 1907, Bakelite came along and chemical companies started investing heavily in research.
 Nylon arrived in 1935, but it was World War II that really boosted the invention of new plastics.

-But, by the 1960s, doubts started to emerge about plastics durability and pollution.
-The Science History Institute sums up the public attitude that “Plastic also gradually became a word used to describe that which was cheap, flimsy, or fake.”
+But by the 1960s, doubts started to emerge about the durability of plastics and pollution.
+The Science History Institute sums up the public attitude: “Plastic also gradually became a word used to describe that which was cheap, flimsy, or fake.”

-Since plastics moved into mass production, almost 8.5 billion tonnes have been created; and only nine percent of this is recycled, while 12% is incinerated.
+Since plastics moved into mass production, almost 8.5 billion tonnes have been created; and only nine percent of this is recycled, while 12 percent is incinerated.
 The rest piles up in landfills or just lies around where it’s discarded and usually finds its way into the oceans.

 This is the invisible-to-the-naked-eye world of microplastics.

 There is no part of our ecosystem that does not now carry a load of microplastics.
 They’ve been found in both polar regions, at the tops of mountains, in deep ocean trenches, and in the bodies of pretty much every life form.
 Some researchers call them “stealth plastics” because they surround us and are invisible.

 That favourite shirt or blouse is a case in point.
 It’s likely got a fair amount of synthetic fibre in it; about 60 percent of our clothes are made from materials such as acrylic, nylon, or polyester.
 As you wear your clothes, they shed fibres that are so small you can’t see them.